pucherot/Pi.Alert/README.md

   - Help/FAQ section
   - Wake-on-LAN (must be supported by the target device)
   - Notification page with download options
+  - Journal that tracks operations via the frontend

 Based on the original, I have created new icons according to the skins.
 Since I made the experience that iOS devices do not load homescreen icons from insecure sources (no SSL or selfsigned SSL), you can also link the icons directly from this repository.